crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 To protect data privacy on a wireless network, the data must be encrypted while it is traveling between clients and APs.
 This is done by encrypting the data payload in each wireless frame just before it is transmitted, and then decrypting it as it is received.
 The encryption method must be one that the transmitter and receiver share so that the data can be encrypted and decrypted successfully.

 Only WEP (RC4-based) is defined in the original IEEE 802.11 standard.
 As noted, WEP’s shared key is both the authentication secret and encryption key, making it fundamentally insecure.
 Modern protocols such as Wi-Fi Protected Access (WPA2 and WPA3) derive temporary keys instead.
-WEP’s encryption was optional – networks could run unencrypted (open authentication + no encryption is one option; open authentication + WEP encryption is another option).
+WEP’s encryption was optional – networks could run without encryption (open authentication + no encryption was one option; open authentication + WEP encryption was another option).
 No other encryption options existed until TKIP (WPA, 2003) and AES-CCMP (WPA2, 2004).

 #### Data integrity

 No true message authentication existed within the original IEEE 802.11 standard.
 WPA introduced Michael MIC (Message Integrity Check), which was better than WEP but still vulnerable to forgery.

 To address the critical weaknesses in WEP and the interim fixes in WPA, modern Wi-Fi security standards employ robust cryptographic suites.
-The **Counter/CBC-MAC Protocol (CCMP)**, which is mandatory for WPA2 certification, is a fundamental advance.
-CCMP combines two strong algorithms: the **Advanced Encryption Standard (AES)** in counter mode for data confidentiality, and the **Cipher Block Chaining Message Authentication Code (CBC-MAC)** for data integrity, providing a much more secure alternative to TKIP.
-The subsequent **Galois/Counter Mode Protocol (GCMP)**, used in WPA3, offers even greater security and efficiency.
-GCMP also uses AES counter mode for encryption but employs the **Galois Message Authentication Code (GMAC)** for integrity, making it a more advanced authenticated encryption suite than CCMP.
+The Counter/CBC-MAC Protocol (CCMP), which is mandatory for WPA2 certification, is a fundamental advance.
+CCMP combines two strong algorithms: the Advanced Encryption Standard (AES) in counter mode for data confidentiality, and the Cipher Block Chaining Message Authentication Code (CBC-MAC) for data integrity, providing a much more secure alternative to TKIP.
+The subsequent Galois/Counter Mode Protocol (GCMP), used in WPA3, offers even greater security and efficiency.
+GCMP also uses AES counter mode for encryption but employs the Galois Message Authentication Code (GMAC) for integrity, making it a more advanced authenticated encryption suite than CCMP.

 **Evolution of the IEEE 802.11 Security Protocols**